Einstein's Theory of Relativity

 pressure, similar to length dilation and length contraction in a

 gravitational field, as shown in chapter one.
-It is just the natural
+It is just the

 The fact

-relativity.
-On the contrary, we need length dilation to be compatible
+experimentally in special relativity.
+On the contrary, we need

-with the slowing down of clocks, which is also required by quantum
+length dilation to be compatible with the slowing down of clocks,

-mechanics and has been observed experimentally.
-In order to be coherent
+experimentally.
+In order to be coherent with quantum mechanics and

-understand that there exists no length (nor space) contraction in
+mass-energy conservation, one must understand that there exists no

-special relativity because g is always
+length (nor space) contraction in special relativity because g is always equal to or larger than one

-equal to or larger than one (equation 3.23).
-Only length dilation can
+(equation 3.23).
+Only length dilation can be produced when there

-be produced when there is an increase of velocity.
+is an increase of velocity.

 3.5 - The Lorentz